psenough/NPlusPlusAssistant/README.md

 ## Stuff it'll eventually do (if i ever find the time)

-* load from github instead of google spreadsheets (links on google spreadsheets are from discord which is going to start only hosting temporary files)
+* load from github instead of google spreadsheets (links on google spreadsheets are linking discord files, which are not very long term permanent)

 * detect new official N++ version updates and update the backups accordingly (npp.dll most importantly)

-* button to load a new profile with all base levels and colors already unlocked
+* button to load a new profile with all base levels and colors already unlocked (useful for speedruns, etc)

 * list currently install / last installed mods (soundpack, mappack, leaderboard hack) on status tab